LeviDeLude/Tic-Tac-Toe-project/README.md

 # Tic-Tac-Toe
-Mini project README
+Mini project set to test my skills of coding!

-## header test
-this is a test header